shimpe/sc-midi-controls/README.md

 var msgDispatcher;

-// create a midi msg dispatcher msgDispatcher = ScMsgDispatcher();
+// create a midi msg dispatcher
+// the msg dispatcher is responsible for learning and sending information to from midi device msgDispatcher = ScMsgDispatcher();
 msgDispatcher.connect("Rev2", "Rev2 MIDI 1");

-// create some controls, passing in the midi msg dispatcher as argument slider1 = ScMidiSlider("SLIDER 1", "slider", msgDispatcher);
+// create some controls, passing in a unique id, a ui label and the midi msg dispatcher as argument slider1 = ScMidiSlider("SLIDER 1", "slider", msgDispatcher);
-slider1.prebindBend(0);
+// set up the slider to listen to pitch bending msgs on midi channel 0 slider1.prebindBend(0);

+// create a second slider
 slider2 = ScMidiSlider("SLIDER 2", "slider", msgDispatcher);
-slider2.registerReceiveHandler({
+// add a custom handler that will be invoked when values are received from the midi device slider2.registerReceiveHandler({
 	| dispatcher, control, src, chan, num, val |
 	src.debug(control.uniquename + "src ");